mohamedveron/phone_numbers_validation/README.md

 ```
 If you have issue with code generation in generate step you can run go test -v ./tests

-# Start the http server:
+# Start the http server on port 8080:

 ```bash
 make run